iHeartDogs is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no extra cost to you.

 2. Food Allergies

-Food allergies are extremely common in pups of all ages, breeds, and genders, and often caused by ingredients you might never suspect.
+Food allergies are extremely common in pups of all ages, breeds, and genders, and are often caused by ingredients you might never suspect.
 Some common allergens include chicken, corn, dairy products, and wheat – ingredients you’ll probably notice when you read the nutritional contents on any package of dog food.

-If your dog has food allergies, you may notice itchy skin, hives, swollen face, and tummy troubles.
+If your dog has food allergies, you may notice itchy skin, hives, a swollen face, and tummy troubles.
 Many pet parents blame allergic reactions on the environment, but don’t forget that your food could be the culprit.
 See our list of the 12 Best Dog Foods For Allergies if you think your dog may be suffering from food allergies.

 3. Heart Disease

 The FDA has been investigating a link between grain-free diets and Canine Dilated Cardiomyopathy (CDC), which enlarges the heart, making it more difficult for the circulation of blood throughout the body.
-Several foods, most of which have been labeled “grain-free” are thought to cause this disease in dogs.
+Several foods, most of which have been labeled “grain-free,” are thought to cause this disease in dogs.
 Though they have not concluded their investigation, the FDA is advising pet parents to consult their vets before feeding grain-free diets.

 Unfortunately, many manufacturers still proudly make and label their food as grain-free, and numerous unaware dog lovers continue to feed their pups these foods because they believe dogs are carnivores.
 The truth is, dogs need a variety of foods to satisfy their dietary needs, including vegetables and grains.